View and export

 Checkerboard background: right-click the preview and choose Checkerboard to display transparent areas as a grey-and-white grid β useful for checking how your SVG looks with transparency.
 It's also a common standard for representing transparency in image editing software, so it can help you spot any unintended transparent areas in your design.
 Also its size is fixed at 10x10 pixels, so it gives you a sense of scale when zooming in and out.

-Thumbnail background colour
+Thumbnail background

 Viewing SVGs